FDA approves zuranolone, first pill for postpartum depression

 Before this, the only approved option for treating postpartum depression was also from Sage Therapeutics: brexanolone, which is marketed as Zulresso and must be administered as an IV infusion.
 It was approved by the FDA in 2019 as the first treatment specifically for postpartum depression.

-Similar to that drug, Sage and Biogen say they think zuranolone acts as a steroid that binds to GABA receptors within the brain, working to effectively reset neurotransmitters thrown off in patients struggling with depression.
+Similar to that drug, Sage and Biogen say they think zuranolone works as a fast-acting steroid that binds to GABA receptors within the brain, effectively resetting neurotransmitters thrown off in patients struggling with depression.

 "In people with depression, it may help to rapidly rebalance dysregulated neuronal networks to help restore brain function.
 Zuranolone targets brain networks responsible for functions such as mood, arousal, behavior, and cognition," the companies said in a release last year.